 EEI and Atlas have partnered to give one year of free access to the EV Hub for all EEI members through at least April 30, 2020.
 Please fill out the form below to get on the Hub!

-The EV Hub is a website and a Microsoft Office 365 Group.
-The Office 365 Group gives you access to the EV Hub SharePoint site for file-sharing purposes.
-Your organization may already use Microsoft Office 365 for your work email.
+The EV Hub is a website and a Microsoft 365 Group.
+The Microsoft 365 Group gives you access to the EV Hub SharePoint site for file-sharing purposes.
+Your organization may already use Microsoft 365 for your work email.
 If you're not sure, you can ask your IT department.
-If your organization doesn't use Office 365, then you can link your email address to a Microsoft Account on your own or ask us to create a custom username/password to access our file-sharing site.
+If your organization doesn't use Microsoft 365, then you can link your email address to a Microsoft Account on your own or ask us to create a custom username/password to access our file-sharing site.
 See our help page for more information.

 Enter the password you'd like to use to access the EV Hub website.